NREL/WETOStack/docs/best_practices.md

     - Python: `-` or `--`
     - Windows command prompt: `/`

+Command line interfaces should include documentation via the `--help` / `-h` flag.
+For Python software, using the standard [argparse](https://docs.python.org/3/library/argparse.html) library creates a help prompt automatically.
+Extended CLI documentation alongside tutorials and explanations of the software is helpful to attach meaning to the functionality available via the CLI.

 #### Input and output files

 The ecosystem of tools for processing data files is vast and mature.